 Minken Employment Lawyers is your source for expert advice and advocacy on today’s employment law issues.
-We can be contacted at firstname.lastname@example.org or call us at 905-477-7011.
+If you have any questions on dependent contractors, we can be contacted at email@example.com or call us at 905-477-7011.
 Sign up for our newsletter to receive up-to-date Employment Law information, including new legislation and Court decisions impacting your workplace.

 Please note that this article is for informational purposes only and does not constitute legal advice.